 The epithet conservative or liberal is used to describe political and economic views and affiliations.
 The meaning of "conservative" or "liberal" could be different in different contexts - social, economic and political.
 They also differ in usage in different countries and over time.

 In terms of views on social issues, conservatives oppose gay marriage, abortion and embryonic stem cell research.
-Liberals, on the other hand, are generally supportive of the right of gay people to get married and women's right to choose to have an abortion, as ruled by the U.S. Supreme Court in Roe v Wade.
+Liberals on the other hand, are more left-leaning and generally supportive of the right of gay people to get married and women's right to choose to have an abortion, as ruled by the U.S. Supreme Court in Roe v Wade.

 With regard to the right to bear arms, conservatives support this right as it applies to all US citizens, whereas liberals oppose civilian gun ownership - or at the very least, demand that restrictions be places such as background checks on people who want to buy guns, requiring guns to be registered etc.

-Jonathan Haidt, a University of Virginia psychology professor, has examined the differences between liberals and conservatives on moral values like Harm/Care, Fairnesss/Reciprocity, Ingroup/Loyalty, Authority/Respect and Purity/Sanctity.
-He outlines the psychological differences in this fascinating TED talk:
+Jonathan Haidt, a University of Virginia psychology professor, has examined the values of liberals and conservatives through paired moral attributes: harm/care, fairnesss/reciprocity, ingroup/loyalty, authority/respect, purity/sanctity.
+He outlines the psychological differences in the following TED talk:

 Haidt has also written a book, The Righteous Mind, based on his studies conducted over several years on liberal and conservative subjects.
 Nicholas Kristof, an avowed liberal, offered an unbiased review of the book and cited some interesting findings such as:

-- Morality for conservatives includes three values that are not so important to liberals: loyalty, respect for authority and sanctity.
+- Morality for conservatives includes three attributes that are not as highly-valued by liberals: loyalty, respect for authority, and sanctity.

-- Some research suggests that conservatives are particularly attuned to threats, with a greater startle reflex when they hear loud noises.
-Conservatives also secrete more skin moisture when they see disgusting images, such as a person eating worms.
-Liberals feel disgust, too, but a bit less.
+- Research suggests that conservatives are particularly attuned to threats, with a greater startle reflex in response to loud noises.
+Conservatives also secrete more skin moisture when they see disgusting images, such as a person eating worms--liberals respond less emphatically.

-- Liberals prefer dogs who are gentle but not subservient, while conservatives seek dogs who are loyal and obedient.
+- Liberals prefer dogs who are empathetic, not subservient; conservatives seek dogs who are loyal and obedient.